The fitness industry loves its acronyms. Trainers and exercisers use a host of snappy abbreviations to describe their workouts. Examples include:

 5. Push-pull-legs AMRAP Workout

 The push-pull-legs workout is usually associated with bodybuilding training, but there is nothing wrong with using this format for AMRAP.
-Using a pull-pull-legs sequence means that you should be able to maintain a brisk pace as each exercise provides a rest from the one the preceded it.
+Using a pull-pull-legs sequence means that you should be able to maintain a brisk pace as each exercise provides a rest from the one that preceded it.

 - Dips x 10